tklarryonline/advent_of_code_notebook/aoc/day02/README.md

 - up X decreases your aim by X units.
 - forward X does two things:
     - It increases your horizontal position by X units.
-    - t increases your depth by your aim multiplied by X.
+    - It increases your depth by your aim multiplied by X.

 Again note that since you're on a submarine, down and up do the opposite of what you might expect: "down" means aiming in the positive direction.